cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 - One pointing to replicas for read-only queries.
 - A generic one pointing to any instance for read operations.

-You can disable the management the read-only and read services via configuration.
+You can disable the read-only and read services via configuration.
 Additionally, you can leverage the service template capability to create custom service resources, including load balancers, to access PostgreSQL outside Kubernetes.
 This is particularly useful for DBaaS purposes.